(main technical specifications of all cameras in this chapter in a matrix)

 Mid 1977 Nikon introduced the successor of the Nikomat/Nikkormat series: the first Nikon compact reflex camera, the Nikon FM.
 It is a full mechanical, all metal single lens reflex camera with fixed prism, but with built-in exposure meter, shutter speeds from 1 - 1/1000 sec. + flash sync. of 1/125 sec.
 The shutter is the newly developed Copal CCS-M shutter.
 The bayonet mount has the new locking tab for the AI-lenses, but it can be lifted for the use of all earlier lenses, except some fisheye-lenses, as the mirror can´t be locked up.
 This camera is still a ´wanted´ camera, because of its durability and versatility.
 Serial numbers of the Nikon FM started at 2100001.

 One year later (April 1978) an automatic version was presented, the Nikon FE.
 This camera has the same features plus an aperture-priority program.
 The electronic shutter runs from 8 - 1/1000 sec.
-The very first version of the FM differs a bit from later versions and the FE: the collar around the shutter release button can be rotated to lock the shutter.
+The very first version of the FM differs a bit from later versions and the FE: the ribbed collar around the shutter release button can be rotated to lock the shutter.
+Later versions have a plane collar; when the film advance lever is in its closed position the shutter is locked.
 Serial numbers of the Nikon FE started at 3000001.

 Mechanical Nikon FM (in front) and electronic Nikon FE

-Black Nikon FM with contemporary Nikkor 1.2/55 mm.
+Black Nikon FM (first version) with contemporary Nikkor 1.2/55 mm.

 The back of a heavily used Nikon FE explains the different metals that were used.
 Left on top the ISO selector and exposure compensation selector.
 Below these selectors the battery check.
 At right on top the shutter speed selector with M90 and B as the only mechanical speeds.
 All other speeds need electric power.
 On the right side of the film winding lever the double exposure button.